Jump to content

 The System Restore feature is intended for configuration recovery and is not a replacement for a comprehensive backup solution.
 System Restore services are set to manual and toggled as needed.
 Windows Restore Points are transient and may be purged during routine maintenance cycles if those services are running.

 The original PulledPork by Shirkdog is housed within a sophisticated wrapper, accessible via the WinSnort Start Menu.
-While the utility is designed for "out-of-the-box" functionality with no manual configuration required, the wrapper offers a highly verbose interface with integrated system checks.
+While the utility is designed for out-of-the-box functionality with no manual configuration required, the wrapper offers a highly verbose interface with integrated system checks.
 Every update attempt is documented in the PulledPork log folder.
 To maintain system stability, the utility automatically rolls back to the last known-good rule set if an update fails.

 The Rule Updater includes a built-in scheduler with configurable intervals ranging from 15 to 60 minutes.
 It supports automated retention of successful updates and SMTP email notifications.
-While "Silent Mode" is available for remote or unmanaged sensors, the updater will default to a verbose display if launched manually from the desktop while in "Silent Mode".
-If executed in silent mode without SMTP, the system continues to capture errors and failures within the local log files.
+While Silent Mode is available for remote or unmanaged sensors, the updater defaults to a verbose display if launched manually from the desktop while in Silent Mode.
+If executed in Silent Mode without SMTP, the system continues to capture errors and failures within the local log files.

 Upon successful completion, the WinIDS Management Suite will be accessible via Start Menu > WinSnort.
 Core utilities include: